flyingcircusio/codestyle-template/README.md

     exclude: ^myfile.txt$
     ```

     Note: the global exclude will be merged via rexep `|`.
 Other elements will be merged using dict and list merge.
-This file needs to be commited first.
+This file needs to be committed first.

 * Enable black and isort on your editor